borntofrappe/playground/borntofrappe/README.md

 - [ ] better copy for the landing page and the blog layout

-- [ ] consider a repeating background for the landing page (stars, particles, shapes)

-- [x] replicate the illustration with svelte and the intersection observer api (to animate the orbit)
+- [ ] review icons and optimize with SVGomg

 ## TODOS Later